joeblyth2020/joeblyth2020.github.io-demo4/README.md

 ## Credits

-This website was created by [Your Name] and is maintained by [Your Name].
+This website was created by Joseph Blythe and is maintained by Joseph Blythe.

 ## License